gatsbyjs/gatsby/docs/blog/2018-2-7-jam-out-your-blog/index.md

 As a freelance developer, the business person inside of me is constantly looking for ways to streamline the development process.
 At the same time, the inner developer is looking for the most modern development experience.
 If you add this working with non-technical content-creators, it becomes quite the balancing act.

-I’m willing to assume that many readers have been here before and are currently cringing in unison.
+I'm willing to assume that many readers have been here before and are currently cringing in unison.
 Luckily, I found a solution.

 My goal here is to share a tool set helps bring order to my freelance chaos.
 I'll be walking through a workflow that's ideal for personal blogs and hand-off projects where some sort of a CMS is in scope.

 I'll also be referencing a wonderful article written by Josh Weaver, [Gatsby + Contentful + Netlify (and Algolia)](/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/).
-Josh’s article spoke to my goals and frustrations perfectly and inspired me to share this alternative approach.
+Josh's article spoke to my goals and frustrations perfectly and inspired me to share this alternative approach.

-_**Let’s get into it.**_
+_**Let's get into it.**_

 <div style="width:100%;height:0;padding-bottom:55%;position:relative;"><iframe src="https://giphy.com/embed/WDtCGLCXBAgow" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/tom-cruise-top-gun-WDtCGLCXBAgow">via GIPHY</a></p>

 ## My Requirements

-### Like Josh’s requirements, my list includes:
+### Like Josh's requirements, my list includes:

 - **Speed** - this includes development, website performance, and deployment
 - **Development Experience** - I want to use React and Webpack